doomsdayprod1337-ops/financebotshop/NETLIFY_DEPLOYMENT.md

 # 🚀 Netlify Deployment Guide

 ## ✅ Current Status
-Your code is ready for Netlify deployment with optimized configuration!
+Your code is ready for Netlify deployment with optimized configuration and proper function structure!

 ## 🔧 Netlify Configuration